Citybop has the coolest things to do in Seattle

 South Lake Union is a short walk from the city and the home of Amazon.
 Enjoy great views across South Lake Union from iconic restaurants like Daniel's Broiler or Duke's Seafood.
 Watch float planes attempt tricky landings and take-offs on the lake.
 Visit MOHAI (Museum of History and Industry) at Lake Union, or book a tour of the remarkable Amazon Spheres.

-The old scandinavian neighborhood of Ballard has transformed from a working class fishing and mill village, to a popular shopping and culinary destination.
+The old scandinavian neighborhood of Ballard has transformed from a working class fishing village, to a popular shopping and culinary destination.
 The beautifully preserved historic buildings along Ballard Avenue NW now house a great selection of restaurants, wine bars, boutiques and gift shops.

 Golden Gardens has a wide sandy beach, with incredible views of Puget Sound and the Olympic Mountains.
 It's a popular place during summertime when visitors sunbathe on the beach, play volleyball, or watch the magnificent sunsets.
-It's easily accessible, in the popular neighborhood of Ballard, just 20 minutes from downtown.
+It's easily accessible, in the popular neighborhood of Ballard, just 20 minutes from downtown Seattle.

 Visit Seattle's largest park, just ten minutes from downtown.
 There are miles of bluff-top trails with soaring views out to the Olympic Mountains, a historic army fort with well preserved buildings, and an enchanting lighthouse.